camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 ## 5. Run Cawemo

-You should now be able to start up Cawemo by issuing
+You should now be able to start up Cawemo by issuing:

 ```
 docker-compose up